6 Ways a Managed Services Approach Optimizes the Value of the Cloud in Healthcare

 64% of healthcare executives say lack of IT skills are the reason digital initiatives fail.

-The combination of a prefabricated cloud platform and a managed services approach to implementation and management brings a host of benefits to a move to the public cloud:
+For healthcare organizations, the combination of managed IT services approach and a prefabricated cloud platform to implementation and management brings a host of benefits to a move to the public cloud:

-- Cost Containment: Eliminate the expense of maintaining an on-premise data warehouse and a backup facility offsite while reducing overall costs through advanced orchestration.
-Managed services can also offer a cost-effective alternative to adding more IT staff.
-Through a cloud center of excellence existing IT staff can be reskilled and trained on advanced cloud tools as well.
+- Cost Containment: Eliminate the expense of maintaining an on-premises data warehouse and a backup facility offsite while reducing overall costs through advanced orchestration.
+Healthcare IT managed services can also offer a cost-effective alternative to adding more IT staff.
+Through a cloud center of excellence, existing IT staff can be reskilled and trained on advanced cloud tools as well.

-- Best practices: A managed services IT staff that has deep experience in cloud migration can share best practices to moving to the public cloud and provide expert advice and technical support to your teams.
+- Best Practices: A managed services IT staff with deep experience in cloud migration can share best practices for moving to the public cloud and provide expert advice and technical support to your teams.

 - Scalability: Easily scale your data storage and staffing needs as things change without the need to recruit and train staff.